Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - Removed: `NetworkPipelineStageCollection` has been deleted.
 See upgrade guide below for details of how to replace its usages.
 - Updated to Collections 2.0.0-pre.32.
 - Updated to Burst 1.7.2.
 - Removed: `NetworkDriver.LastUpdateTime` has been deleted.
-This value was an internal detail not meant to be consumed by users, and its time reference couldn't be reliably related to typical C# timestamps.
+This value was an internal detail not meant to be consumed by users, and its time reference cann't be reliably related to typical C# timestamps.

 ### Fixes